 - Assist patients and families to contact local religious communities as desired.

-- Provide sacred literature and devotional items from diverse traditions.
+- Provide sacred literature and sacred items from diverse traditions.

-- Provide electric Shabbat candles and assist with kosher and other dietary observances.
+- Assist with kosher and other dietary observances.

 - Conduct interfaith and memorial services throughout the year.

 The Thomas and Dorothy Leavey Foundation Interfaith Center

 The Thomas and Dorothy Leavey Foundation Interfaith Center is open for quiet reflection and respite 24 hours a day.
 It is located on the 1st floor behind Hospital Admitting and offers alcoves for meditation and prayer with artwork from the main spiritual traditions represented at Children's Hospital Los Angeles.
 The large sanctuary generates calm through nature imagery transcending any particular tradition.
 Feel free to also visit the adjacent Sharon D. Lund Reflection Garden.

 Spiritual services are open to all patients, families, and staff members at our hospital:

 Wednesday, 12 p.m.

 Thursdays, 12 p.m.